 P118 Owen Bresnan

 Owen Bresnan was a native of Lough Gur, Co.
 Limerick.
 He lived from 1847 to 1912.
 While his main occupation was that of a farmer he was widely known as a ‘cow doctor’ in pre-veterinarian days.
 He was interested in history, poetry, letter writing and local politics.
-His historical knowledge was sought by scholars and surveyors came visiting the Lough Gur ares.
+His historical knowledge was sought by scholars and surveyors came visiting the Lough Gur areas.